artsy/artsy.github.io/_posts/2019-05-20-server-rendering-responsively.md

 With `react-responsive`, we didn't like that it relied on user agent detection as its primary method of handling SSR.

-### CSS
+### Rely solely on CSS

 As mentioned before, we render all breakpoints from the server and hide the non-matching branches with CSS.
 The issue with this approach, when combined with React, is that after hydration you have many components that are mounted and rendered unnecessarily.
-Aside from the performance hit you take for rendering components your user isn't seeing, even worse is the potential for duplicate side-effects.
+There's a performance hit you take for rendering components your user isn't seeing, but even worse is the potential for duplicate side-effects.

 Imagine a component that, when rendered, emits a call to an analytics service.
 If this component exists in both a mobile and desktop branch, you're now double-stuffing your analytics.
 Hopefully your analytics service is smart